-The Company has note issuance facilities (NIFs) obtained from certain financial institutions.
-The NIFs, with various maturities until September 2026, were used by the Company to guarantee commercial papers issued.
-As of December 31, 2021 and 2020, the commercial papers were issued at discount rates of 0.985%-1.097% and 1.0263%-1.1629%, respectively.
+The Group has note issuance facilities (NIFs) obtained from certain financial institutions.
+The NIFs, with various maturities until September 2026, were used by the Group to guarantee commercial papers issued.
+As of December 31, 2022 and 2021, the commercial papers were issued at discount rates of 1.683%-1.9013% and 0.985%-1.097%, respectively.

 In accordance with the "Regulations on Relief and Revitalization Measures for Industries and Enterprises Affected by Severe Pneumonia with Novel Pathogens" endorsed by the Ministry of Transportation and Communications and the "Operational Guides on Relief Loan Guarantees for Ailing Aviation Industry Affected by Severe Pneumonia with Novel Pathogens", the Group applied for a special loan project to maintain its operations, and the fund along with subsidized interest rates were provided by the government.
-The total amount of the loans is \$35,590 million, which shall be repaid within 2 years from the date of initial drawdown.
-As of December 31, 2021, the Group had made a drawdown in the amount of \$33,560 million.
+The total amount of the loans is \$35,480 million, which shall be repaid within 2 to 4 years from the date of initial drawdown.
+As of December 31, 2022, the Group had made a drawdown in the amount of \$34,800 million and repaid \$11,920 million of the drawdown.